utkarshg6/helpful/Git.md

 ### Fetch

-- This command simply updates the refernce between local and remote repository.
+- This command simply updates the reference between local and remote repository.
-- It downloads the new commits of `remote` repository but doesn't merges them to the local branch.
+- It downloads the new commits of the `remote` repository but doesn't merges them to the local branch.
-- It is a non destructive command unlike `pull`.
+- It is a non-destructive command unlike `pull`.

 ```zsh
 git fetch {remote} {branch-name}